28 Best Things to do in Salt Spring Island, BC

 We highly recommend renting a car on the mainland of British Columbia to bring to Salt Spring Island.
 Taxis and busses are very limited and most of the fun is driving around exploring the island on your own!

-🚗 You can easily compare car rental rates across different companies with Rentalcars.com.
+🚗 Compare car rental rates across different companies

 See our ultimate guide on what to do in Salt Spring Island below.